- About Us

 Over the years, a succession of great masters have taught and meditated in and around Tushita, creating a powerful spiritual atmosphere.
 A stupa above the fire puja house is dedicated to Gen Jampa Wangdu, who was Lama Yeshe’s best friend and who lived in lifetime retreat nearby.
 Trijang Rinpoche’s cremation stupa can be found up the road, and a stupa housing Lama Yeshe’s own relics dominates Tushita’s garden.
 In 1996, His Holiness the Dalai Lama honored the center with a personal visit.
 “He went straight to Lama’s room and prostrated to his former tutor Trijang Rinpoche’s seat,” says Jimi.

 Since the 1990s, Tushita’s program has expanded to accommodate the swelling numbers of tourists in Dharamsala who are keen to learn about Tibetan Buddhism.
-Through monthly ten-day courses, thousands of visitors from all over the world have met the Dharma here, a service which Lama Zopa Rinpoche said recently is now Tushita’s main purpose.
+Through monthly ten-day courses, thousands of visitors from all over the world have met the Dharma here, a service which Lama Zopa Rinpoche has said is now Tushita’s main purpose.

 The present Ling Rinpoche, born in 1984, said in an interview that Tushita is very precious: “It has become like a pilgrimage place with all the gurus and great lamas.
 When you go there, there’s a special feeling, in Lama’s room and in the whole area.
 So it should be preserved.”